-Hydrologic function means the functions of the hydrological cycle that include the occurrence, circulation, distribution and chemical and physical properties of water on the surface of the land, in the soil and underlying rocks, and in the atmosphere, and water's interaction with the environment including its relation to living things.
-This is a comprehensive definition for the hydrologic cycle, which allows many factors to be considered when reviewing interference to wetlands.
+Means the functions of the hydrological cycle that include the occurrence, circulation, distribution and chemical and physical properties of water on the surface of the land, in the soil and underlying rocks, and in the atmosphere, and water's interaction with the environment including its relation to living things.
 The Southern Ontario Wetland Evaluation System (OWES) states "it must be recognized that many non-hydrological functions of a wetland depend, in part on the wetland's hydrological setting and that changes in the basin beyond the boundaries of the wetland could have an effect on the ecological value of the wetland".